Main focus: Internet Tech, Bi-Feminism

-Theresa studied (telecommunication) computer science and is currently doing a PhD in the field of Internet Architectures.
+Theresa studied (telecommunication) computer science and got a PhD in the field of Internet Architectures.
 She has taught introductory courses in programming and a hands-on course on working with WLAN routers and measurements, as well as given presentations about her research.

 She likes to talk about computer systems and their networking implementation (specifically anything Linux-based), performance of networks, and Internet Infrastructure.